top of page

 Children with disabilities have the right to learn alongside their peers, engage in school activities, sports, and receive an education that is committed to equity, safety, and inclusion in the classroom.
 I support equal pay for equal work and am opposed to paying people with disabilities a subminimum wage.
 People with disabilities are an asset to the workforce, and I support engagement with the business community and other stakeholders around this important issue so that together we can create an equitable wage and workplace for workers with disabilities.

 It is far past time to address the realities of systemic racism in our criminal justice system – including the racial disparities that are well-documented both in terms of sentencing and incarceration rates.
 I support diversion programs for non-violent, low-level offenders.
-Prison is not catch-all solution, and the for-profit prison industry continues to wreak devastation on those struggling with mental health issues and/or addiction while disproportionately preying upon minority communities.
-I support following the lead of Maine and Vermont in restoring voting rights for people who are incarcerated here in Colorado.
+Prison is not a catch-all solution, and the for-profit prison industry continues to wreak devastation on those struggling with mental health issues and/or addiction while disproportionately preying upon minority communities.

 bottom of page